What Private Label Gummies Really Cost

 • Cosmetic rejects (because gummies are a highly visual product)

-This is why cost modeling should be built around accepted yield.
-When accepted yield drops, your labor, overhead, and line time get divided across fewer sellable units.
+So model around accepted yield.
+When accepted yield drops, you spread labor and overhead across fewer sellable units.

 The “shape tax”: why geometry changes your cost

-Before committing to a custom mold or complex geometry, it’s worth asking KorNutra about:
+Before you commit to a custom mold, ask KorNutra about:

 • Expected throughput impact versus a standard shape